dflynt/PythonMicroProject/README.md

 #### Quick-Start Guide
 * Ensure you have [Python 3.6](https://www.python.org/downloads/) installed
+* In your chioce of prompt/command window, nativate to the containing folder.
-* To run, type the following command in your choice of prompt:
+* To run, type the following command in the prompt/command window:

 `python game.py`